fouadalabady/admin.osint/docs/build-process.md

 This allows the build to succeed despite TypeScript errors, which is necessary for deployment while we work on fixing underlying type issues.

-## 3. Coolify Deployment Considerations
+## 3. Vercel Deployment Considerations

-For our Coolify deployment pipeline, we've taken several additional steps:
+For our Vercel deployment pipeline, we've taken several additional steps:

-1. The build command in `coolify.json` uses our configured build process
+1. The build command in Vercel project settings uses our configured build process
-2. The Dockerfile is designed to use our production build process
+2. We've added proper caching for faster builds
-3. We've implemented a health check endpoint for Coolify to verify deployment success
+3. We've implemented a health check endpoint for Vercel to verify deployment success

-For detailed information about Coolify deployments, see [Coolify Deployment Guide](./coolify-deployment.md).
+For detailed information about Vercel deployments, see [Vercel Deployment Guide](./vercel-deployment.md).

 ## 4. Common Build Errors and Solutions